BNOTIONS/bash-challenge/README.md

 The included file `users.csv` starts with a header line and is followed by a short amount of records.
 Using tools already available to you via the terminal of your mac computer:

-Produce a shell script which either accepts the contents of the file as a pipe from a `cat` or is passed as an argument on the command line.
+Produce a shell script which accepts the contents of the file as a pipe from a `cat`, alternatively your shell script may also accept an argument on the command line in order to pass in the input file `users.csv`.
 The script should filter for only users with the role of "actor" and should discard the header line of the input csv.
-Output should be a list of users on stdout in the following format:
+Output should be a list of users on stdout in the following format, which is full name followed by email address enclosed in <>:

 "FirstName LastName &lt;email&gt;"